Needleworker's Club

 Volunteers deliver daily new and information by reading everything from the Keokuk Daily Gate City to the Wall Street Journal.
 Evening broadcasts include an array of programming from dozens of publications such as Entertainment Weekly, AARP Magazine, Field & Stream, as well as novels and short stories.

-The serive is a broadcast in the tri-states are on subcarrier channels of WIUM-Macomb, WVKC-Galesburg and WIUW-Warsaw/Keokuk.
-A special receiver is required to hear the braodcasts in these areas provided to eligible listeners at no cost.
+The serve is a broadcast in the tri-states are on subcarrier channels of WIUM-Macomb, WVKC-Galesburg and WIUW-Warsaw/Keokuk.
+A special receiver is required to hear the broadcasts in these areas provided to eligible listeners at no cost.
 A web streaming service is also available.

 For more information, contact Tri-States Audio Information Services at (309) 298-2403 or ais@wiu.edu or visit www.tristatesaudio.com